folbricht/routedns/doc/configuration.md

 - `ca` - CA to validate client certificated.
 Optional.
 Uses the operating system's CA store by default.
 - `mutual-tls` - Requires clients to send valid (as per `ca` option) certificates before establishing a connection.
 Optional.

+The DNS-over-HTTPS listener also accepts the client IP address from a trusted reverse proxy.
+X-Forwarded-For headers are only used if they are provided from this address

+- `trusted-proxy` - IP address of trusted reverse proxy.
+Optional.

 ### Plain DNS

 Regular (insecure) DNS protocol over port 53, UDP and TCP.
 Setting `protocol` to `udp` will start a UDP listener, and `tcp` starts a TCP listener.
 In many cases both are present in a configuration if RouteDNS is used to provide DNS to local services over the loopback device.